kba/hocr-spec/1.2/spec.md

 The presence of <a>elements</a> and <a>properties</a> must be explicitly stated as a <dfn>capability</dfn>.
-The rationale is that if a hOCR producer is *capabable* of producing certain elements and properties, it should inform hOCR consumers that they may encounter those elements/properties.
+The rationale is that if a hOCR producer is *capable* of producing certain elements and properties, it should inform hOCR consumers that they may encounter those elements/properties.
 If a producer is **not capable** of producing certain elements/properties, consumers need not look for them.